Hadriani/Hadriani/README.md

 I got into development in 2021, and started learning from scratch since then: HTML, CSS, and Javascript.

-For now I have successfuly completed an e-commerce site through React.js framework inclusding HTML, CSS, and different JavaScript codes with authentication and payment functionality (which I struggled a bit to find solutions, but in the end I finally reached to the desired result).
+For now I have successfuly completed an e-commerce site through React.js framework including HTML, CSS, and different JavaScript codes with authentication and payment functionality (which I struggled a bit to find solutions, but in the end I finally reached to the desired result).
 I used primarily React.js with javascript contexts and even learned about Redux and implemented into my projects.

 I'm eager to learn new technologies and frameworks, into becomaing a succeeding developer.
 I'm polishing my skills learnt throughout online courses.